Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Experimental Setup

 \begin{itemize} \item \textbf{KF-based tracking (KF-T)}: A typical KF is adopted to track the vehicle's motion parameters, where ground truth values added with noises serve as the observation values.

 \item \textbf{EKF-based tracking (EKF-T)} \cite{shaham2019fast}: In \cite{shaham2019fast}, an EKF-based method is proposed where the observation values are the transmit signal echoes.
 The state variables are the vehicle's position and velocity, as well as the channel coefficient.
-Note that the commonly used state variables, angles of arrival and angles of departure, are not adopted in this scheme since they lead to high complexity in the calculation of Jacobians.
 The vehicle is assumed to move in an ideal straight line in the considered scenario.

-\item \textbf{Dual-functional radar-communication (DFRC) aided tracking (DFRC-A-T)} \cite{liu2020radar}: In \cite{liu2020radar}, an EKF-based method is proposed where the DFRC signals are used for simultaneous radar sensing and communication to avoid dedicated downlink pilots.
-Despite the reduced signaling overhead, both the radar sensing and communication functionalities are likely to experience performance degradation when being applied to dynamic scenarios.
-The state variables are the vehicle's angle, distance, velocity, and reflection coefficient.
-The vehicle is also assumed to move in an ideal straight lane.
+\item \textbf{Dual-functional radar-communication (DFRC) aided tracking (DFRC-T)} \cite{liu2020radar}: In \cite{liu2020radar}, an EKF-based method is proposed where the DFRC signals are used for probing the target to avoid dedicated pilots.
+The state variables used are different from those in EKF-T. The vehicle is also assumed to move in an ideal straight lane.

-\item \textbf{Historical trajectory points-based predictive beamforming (HTP-PB)} \cite{liu2020tutorial}: In \cite{liu2020tutorial}, the vehicle's historical trajectory points and maximum likelihood estimator are used to predict the vehicle's future position.
-In this scheme, RSU first estimates the angle, distance of the vehicle, and the reflection coefficient, then predicts the beamforming angle based on the previous estimates.
-DFRC signal echoes are used as measurement values to localize and communicate with the vehicle, which introduces errors in dynamic scenarios.
-Without the need for a state evolution model, this scheme can be applied to more generic scenarios.

-\item \textbf{DL-based predictive beamforming (DL-PB)} \cite{mu2021integrated}: In \cite{mu2021integrated}, a simple FC network is designed to estimate the current angular parameter to tackle the issue that the approximations employed in \cite{shaham2019fast,liu2020radar,liu2020tutorial} will lead to degradation in estimation accuracy.
-Then, the beamforming angle at the next time slot is calculated based on the state evolution model established on the ideal straight lane.
-DFRC signals are also utilized and the received echoes are used as network input.
+\item \textbf{DL-based predictive beamforming (DL-PB)} \cite{mu2021integrated}: In \cite{mu2021integrated}, an FC network is designed to estimate the current angular parameter and calculate the beamforming angle at the next time slot based on the state evolution model established on the ideal straight lane.
+The echoes of DFRC signals are used as network input.